suncoast-devs/handbook/lessons/sql-intro/lecture.md

 - `YearPublished`
 - `Genre`

-In a language such as JavaScript, Ruby, or C# we would naturally define some of these as a `string`
+In a language such as JavaScript, Ruby, or C# we would naturally define some of these as a `string`.

 In a database, we have a few choices for the data type.